 ["Germany","United Kingdom","France","Poland", "Romania"]

-Note the ordering will be enforced on any views that use that property:
+Note that the ordering will be enforced on any views that use that property:

 For additional supporting information for this article, search on key terms "security" and "property"